fraunhoferfokus/ckanext-govdatade/README.md

 ## Testing

-Unit tests are placed in the `ckanext/govdatade/tests` directory and can be run by executing Python's Test Discovery.
+Unit tests are placed in the `ckanext/govdatade/tests` directory and can be run with the nose unit testing framework:

 ```
 $ cd /path/to/virtualenv/src/ckanext-govdatade
-$ python -m unittest discover
+$ nosetests
 ```